-Date d'arrêté Cluster Dec 31, 2018 PROD-RSR-Y Date de l'export 16.05.2019 14:37 :59 Own funds Total Tier 1 - unrestricted Tier 1 - restricted Tier 2 Tier 3 Basic own funds before deduction for participations in other financial sector as foreseen in article 68 of Delegated Regulation 2015/35 C0010 C0020 C0030 C0040 C0050 Ordinary share capital (gross of own shares) R0010 30 000 000.00 30 000 000.00 0.00 Share premium account related to ordinary share capital R0030 16 500 000.00 16 500 000.00 0.00 Initial funds, members' contributions or the equivalent basic own - fund item for mutual and mutual-type undertakings R0040 Subordinated mutual member accounts R0050 Surplus funds R0070 Preference shares R0090 Share premium account related to preference shares R0110 Reconciliation reserve R0130 140 109 940.00 140 109 940.00 Subordinated liabilities R0140 0.00 0.00 0.00 0.00 An amount equal to the value of net deferred tax assets R0160 Other own fund items approved by the supervisory authority as basic own funds not specified above R0180 Own funds from the financial statements that shall not be represented by the reconciliation reserve and do not meet the criteria to be classified as Solvency II own funds Own funds from the financial statements that shall not be represented by the reconciliation reserve and do not meet the criteria to be classified as Solvency II own funds R0220 Deductions Deductions for participations in financial and credit institutions R0230 Total basic own funds after deductions R0290 186 609 940.00 186 609 940.00 0.00 0.00 0.0 Ancillary own funds Unpaid and uncalled ordinary share capital callable on demand R0300 Unpaid and uncalled initial funds, members' contributions or the equivalent basic own fund item for mutual and mutual - type undertakings, callable on demand R0310 Unpaid and uncalled preference shares callable on demand R0320 A legally binding commitment to subscribe and pay for subordinated liabilities on demand R0330 Letters of credit and guarantees under Article 96(2) of the Directive 2009/138/EC R0340 Letters of credit and guarantees other than under Article 96(2) of the Directive 2009/138/EC R0350 Supplementary members calls under first subparagraph of Article 96(3) of the Directive 2009/138/EC R0360 Supplementary members calls - other than under first subparagraph of Article 96(3) of the Directive 2009/138/EC R0370 Other ancillary own funds R0390 Total ancillary own funds R0400 Available and eligible own funds • • • Total available own funds to meet the SCR R0500 186 609 940.00 186 609 940.00 0.00 0.00 0.0 Total available own funds to meet the MCR R0510 186 609 940.00 186 609 940.00 0.00 0.00 Total eligible own funds to meet the SCR R0540 186 609 940.00 186 609 940.00 0.00 0.00 0.0 Total eligible own funds to meet the MCR R0550 186 609 940.00 186 609 940.00 0.00 0.00 SCR R0580 127 686 816.64 MCR R0600 35 216 948.15 Ratio of Eligible own funds to SCR R0620 1.461466 Ratio of Eligible own funds to MCR R0640 5.298867
+Basic own funds before deduction for participations in other financial sector as foreseen in article 68 of Delegated Regulation 2015/35 Ordinary share capital (gross of own shares) R0010 Share premium account related to ordinary share capital R0030 Initial funds, members' contributions or the equivalent basic own - fund item for mutual and mutual-type undertakings R0040 Subordinated mutual member accounts R0050 Surplus funds R0070 Preference shares R0090 Share premium account related to preference shares R0110 Reconciliation reserve R0130 Subordinated liabilities R0140 An amount equal to the value of net deferred tax assets R0160 Other own fund items approved by the supervisory authority as basic own funds not specified above R0180 Own funds from the financial statements that shall not be represented by the reconciliation reserve and do not meet the criteria to be classified as Solvency II own funds Own funds from the financial statements that shall not be represented by the reconciliation reserve and do not meet the criteria to be classified as Solvency II own funds R0220 Deductions Deductions for participations in financial and credit institutions R0230 Total basic own funds after deductions R0290 Ancillary own funds Unpaid and uncalled ordinary share capital callable on demand R0300 Unpaid and uncalled initial funds, members' contributions or the equivalent basic own fund item for mutual and mutual - type undertakings, callable on demand R0310 Unpaid and uncalled preference shares callable on demand R0320 A legally binding commitment to subscribe and pay for subordinated liabilities on demand R0330 Letters of credit and guarantees under Article 96(2) of the Directive 2009/138/EC R0340 Letters of credit and guarantees other than under Article 96(2) of the Directive 2009/138/EC R0350 Supplementary members calls under first subparagraph of Article 96(3) of the Directive 2009/138/EC R0360 Supplementary members calls - other than under first subparagraph of Article 96(3) of the Directive 2009/138/EC R0370 Other ancillary own funds R0390 Total ancillary own funds R0400 Available and eligible own funds Total available own funds to meet the SCR R0500 Total available own funds to meet the MCR R0510 Total eligible own funds to meet the SCR R0540 Total eligible own funds to meet the MCR R0550 SCR R0580 MCR R0600 Ratio of Eligible own funds to SCR R0620 50040

-The waterfall below depicts the evolution from Q4 2017 to Q4 2018 of the own funds:
+The waterfall below depicts the evolution from Q4 2018 to Q4 2019 of the own funds:

-Own funds movement analysis - ultimo 2017 to ultimo 2018
+Own funds movement analysis - ultimo 2018 to ultimo 2019

-E.1.1 Principles for Capital Management of Allianz Luxembourg
+E.1.1 Principles for Capital Management of Allianz Luxembourg undertaken by AZ Luxembourg to ensure its adequate capitalization.
+The following principles form the basis for the AZ Luxembourg capital management:

 Capital poses the central resource for AZ Luxembourg to support its multiple activities.
 It ties to the AZ Luxembourg risk strategy which defines the relevant risk appetite with regard to the risk bearing capacity and solvency targets as well as risk limits (integrated capital framework), thus implementing AZ Luxembourg business strategy.
-Capital Management describes the set of activities undertaken by AZ Luxembourg to ensure its adequate capitalization.
-The following principles form the basis for the AZ Luxembourg capital management:
+Capital Management describes the set of activities